Basketball HQ logoBasketball HQ

 • One player will be on the baseline under the basket facing out towards the court, and the other player will be facing him/her a few feet away.

-• The player facing out towards the court will decide which way to dribble (right, left, forward, or backward), and the player facing them will mirror whatever way they go.
+• The player facing out towards the court is going to decided which way to dribble (right, left, forward, or backward), and the player facing them is going to mirror whatever way they go.

 • The goal is to stay in front of the leader the whole time.

-• You can do this basketball drill for a set amount of time or until the leader reaches the other side of the court.
+• You can do the drill for a set amount of time or until the leader reaches the other side of the court.